deepakcpakhale06/k8s-cluster-setup/README.md

 # k8s-cluster-setup
-Instructions to setup k8s cluster
+- This repo contains instructions to setup k8s cluster in cloud environment with minimum time.
+- Steps mentioned here are meant to setup cluster in Development/Test environment.